 When you’re involved in a large transaction, either as a buyer, or seller, it can be a risky deal.

-Whether escrow is being used to help facilitate the sell of real estate, or an online transaction you need to know what they are and how they work.
+Whether escrow is being used to help facilitate real estate sales or an online transaction, you need to know what they are and how they work.

 Rate Search: Compare Mortgage Rates and Offers

 The official definition is a deed, bond, money, or other documents kept in the control of a third-party, taking effect only when a specified condition has been fulfilled.

 Escrow is when you use a third-party to hold onto something until all the transaction details are complete, and both the buyer and seller are satisfied with the deal.

 An escrow service provider is a party that has no interest in the transaction and remains neutral if there is a contract involved, as typically is the case.